Wander Franco Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.19 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to give up 89 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (90 total, 1.2 per game).

+- Lynch (1-3 with a 4.45 ERA and 22 strikeouts in 30 1/3 innings pitched) makes the start for the Royals, his sixth of the season.

+- The left-hander's most recent time out came on Tuesday against the Detroit Tigers, when he tossed seven scoreless innings while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.